krishnateja-samudrala/MLOps-Project/README.md

 # MLOps-Project
 # Pneumonia Onset Prediction in ICU Patients
 # Overview
 This repository contains code to build a machine learning model that can predict the onset of pneumonia in ICU patients 48 hours before the actual diagnosis.
-The model is trained on the freely available eICU critical care dataset.
+The model is trained on the private data (if you are interested to learn more please contact)

 ## Prerequisites